Dentures / Partial Dentures at Von Boeckmann, DDS

 The Life of your Dentures

 Although dentures typically last about five years, they can last longer with proper care and cleaning.
-Dentures should be cleaned daily with a normal or specially-made denture toothpaste.
-Once the swelling has reduced, it is advisable to leave one or both dentures out at night to allow the gum tissues to breathe.
+Dentures should be cleaned daily with normal or specially-made denture toothpaste.
+Once the swelling has reduced, it is advised to leave one or both dentures out at night to allow the gum tissues to breathe.
 In order to prevent dentures from warping, they should be left in water overnight.
-Over time, the lining of the dentures may change, owing to the wear and tear of daily use.
-In the case of tissue/bone shrinkage, worn down teeth, or breakage, dentures may come loose and need to be remade.
+Over time, the lining of the dentures may change.
+In case of tissue/bone shrinking, worn down teeth, or breakage, dentures may come loose and need to be remade.

 Schedule Your Appointment Today!

 For more information on dentures or to schedule your appointment today, give us a call at 281-499-7645 or click here to fill out an online contact form.
 Our practice serves Missouri City, TX and the surrounding areas.